rigoudyg/climaf/doc/scripts/plot.rst

 Auxiliary field:

-  - ``shade_below``, ``shade_above`` : shades contour regions given
+  - ``shade_below``, ``shade_above`` : shade contour regions for
-    low and/or high values using patterns (default: 17; see https://www.ncl.ucar.edu/Document/Graphics/Images/fillpatterns.png
+    values lower than (resp. higher than) the threshold, using a pattern (default pattern number is 17; see https://www.ncl.ucar.edu/Document/Graphics/Images/fillpatterns.png
     for all patterns).
-    Warning: NCL shading depends on list of levels used for drawing contours.
-For example, if contours="0 1 2 4 6" and if you set shade_below=1, you will get a shaded region [0,1]; while if contours="0 2 4 6", no region will be shaded because there is no full contours intervals which entirely match the constraints less than 1.
+    Warning: NCL shading depends on the list of levels used for drawing contours.
+For example, if contours="0 1 2 4 6" and if you set shade_below=1, you will get a shaded region [0,1]; while if contours="0 2 4 6", no region will be shaded because there is no full contours intervals which entirely match the constraints 'less than 1'

 Vectors: